 Journeys to Reston

-In March 2019 the Reston Historic Trust and Museum (RHT) and Reston Community Center (RCC) will hosted a panel discussion of remarkable journeys to Reston.
+In March 2019 the Reston Museum and Reston Community Center (RCC) will hosted a panel discussion of remarkable journeys to Reston.
 Presentations from panelists –Lindsay Trout, Principal of Terraset Elementary; Rizwan Jaka of the All Dulles Area Muslim Society (ADAMS); Medelyn A. Ortiz Lopez, Recreation Specialist III of Southgate Community Center; and Sara, Reston resident preparing to move from a shelter into her own home.

-One of Robert E. Simon’s original goals for Reston was “That the importance and dignity of each individual be the focal point for all planning, and take precedence over large-scale concepts.”
+One of Robert E. Simon Jr.'s original goals for Reston was “That the importance and dignity of each individual be the focal point for all planning, and take precedence over large-scale concepts.”
 He didn’t use the word diversity, but with each individual he clearly intended to include all without exception.
 The journeys our panelists have made to Reston unfold the lived experience of that vision in Reston today.

 Lindsay Trout moved to Reston at age nine after her parents’ divorce because of the diverse housing stock available and has stayed in Reston since.
 Trout attended Terraset Elementary, Langston Hughes Middle School and South Lakes High School.
 She has spent her teaching career in Fairfax County Public Schools and is currently the Principal of Terreset Elementary in Reston.